-Table 5: Chi-square results on relationship between land ownership and sorghum varieties grown
+Table 9: Chi-square results on relationship between land ownership and sorghum varieties grown

-\P>0.05 chi-square value =9.917\, df= 6 p=0.128
+P>0.05 chi-square value =9.917, df= 6 p=0.128

-These findings agree with those found by Current et al., (1995) where land ownership did not seem to have a significant effect on adoption of agro forestry systems in Central America and Caribbean.
+These findings agree with those found by Mwale (1998) where land ownership did not seem to have a significant effect on adoption of agro forestry systems in Central America and Caribbean.
 According to current (1995) what seemed important was how farmers feel safe about their property with or without the land ownership.